barteqcz/ctn/README.md

 ## Why online data retrieving doesn't work?

 The app, currently, doesn't fully support HTTPS connection for the data retrieving.
 Mostly it worked, everything was okay, but the data wasn't downloaded correctly, so, for example, in-game overlay didn't work.
-I can't use HTTP since I use GitHub domain.
+I can't use HTTP since I'm using GitHub domain.
 As soon as the app starts using HTTPS, I will update this readme.

 Hope you will like the work I've done, and mainly, Have fun!